Table of Contents Show

 Visit Discovery World any day of the week to check out the many attractions that make learning more pleasant.

 1.13.
 Grohmann Museum

-The Grohmann Museum houses a distinctive collection of works of art that range in date from 1580 to the present.
+The Grohmann Museum houses a distinctive collection of works of art that date from 1580 to the present.

 These masterpieces were initially gathered by Eckhart Grohmann, who gave the collection to MSOE in 2001.